hoeyi/marksapi/CONTRIBUTING.md

 * **test**: Adding missing tests or correcting existing tests

 ### Scope ###
-*Describe how `scope` is defined in the context of contributing to this project.
+Use the `scope` component of the commit subject to descript the endpoint the change applies to.

 Example:
 ```
-Examples here.
+feat(eod): implement methods for /eod enpoint
 ```

 ### Subject ###